slvyarc/Bike-Sharing_Dicoding/README.md

-# Bike Sharing Data Analytics Project
+# Bike Project

 This repository contains the final project for the "Belajar Analisis Data Dengan Python" course on Dicoding, focusing on analysis and dashboard creation using the bike sharing dataset.
 The project involves data wrangling, exploratory data analysis (EDA), and data visualization techniques.
-Additionally, a dashboard was created using Streamlit, accessible via the provided link.
+Additionally, a dashboard was created using Streamlit, accessible via the provided link. https://bike-sharingdash.streamlit.app/

-## Overview
-The project encompasses analysis of the bike sharing dataset, including data preprocessing, exploratory data analysis, and the creation of visualizations.
-A dashboard was developed using Streamlit to provide interactive access to the insights derived from the analysis.

 ## File Structures
 ```
-.
+├── .streamlir
 ├── Dashboard
 │   ├── cleaned_bikeshare.csv
 │   └── proyek_analisis_data.py